 The first step to becoming a community or hospital pharmacist is to complete a GPhC-accredited Masters degree in pharmacy, more commonly known as an Mpharm.

 Mpharm degrees are integrated courses, which combine undergraduate and postgraduate-level study into one programme.
 They typically take four years to complete.
 Entry to the profession without a degree or with only a HND is not possible.

-A variety of institutions across the UK provide Mpharm courses, to check which programmes are accredited see GPhC accredited Mpharm degrees.
-Accredited universities that regularly top subject rankings for pharmacy courses include:
+A variety of UK institutions provide Mpharm courses, to check which programmes are accredited, see GPhC accredited Mpharm degrees.
+Accredited universities that regularly top subject rankings include:

 - Cardiff University

 - Kingston University London

 To get onto the University of Bradford's five-year MPharm degree, also accredited by the GPhC, you'll need ABB grades at A-level, two of which must be in science-based subjects.
 'This course is unique as it includes the pre-registration year as two six month paid placements.
 This gives students the opportunity to earn while they learn and to apply their knowledge to the workplace during their undergraduate studies,' explains Simon.
 Core modules include 'Foundation studies for pharmacy 1-4', 'Capability in pharmacy', 'Nutrition, metabolism and reproduction' and 'Senses, thoughts and movement'.

 'Bradford's innovative MPharm degree programme has been designed by pharmacists, educators, students and employers to ensure that students will graduate not only with the necessary knowledge and skills, but also with the confidence, communication, team working and problem-solving skills needed to secure employment,' adds Simon.